 Heel striking while running is NOT associated with increased bone loading on the heel.
 Overstriding and fast downhill running are both risk factors though.

 Complete rest isn’t required for the early stages of bone stress injuries.

 Reducing the volume of weight bearing activity (eg. running half the distance) is sufficient if you can complete it without increasing the pain.

 Switching to non-impact forms of exercise, including strength exercises, using a rower or exercise bike, is worthwhile to maintain strength and fitness while reducing other forms of activity.

 If you’re aged between 11-14 years, it’s more likely to be Severs Disease (“growing pains”).

 If it loosens up after some walking, it might be Plantarfasciitis.

-If it’s worse in the morning and it’s not Plantarfasciitis, it could be a Subtalar Joint Irritation.
+If it’s worse in the morning but it’s not Plantarfasciitis, it could be a Subtalar Joint Irritation.

-If it happened after walking on rocky ground or in poor footwear, and it has only been a few days, it might just be a bruised heel pad.
+If it happened after walking on rocky ground or in old shoes, and it has only been a few days, it might just be a bruised heel pad.